plamascus/emerogue/Moka_Changelog.md

 # CHANGELOG

+6/11/2024
+- Added the option to rename the hub

 5/11/2024
 - Added the pocket PC for real this time.
 Unlocked via hub upgrade
 - Added unique mon tracking inside pocket pc as an upgrade.
 Can be used inside adventure